-The projected revenues of the Group for fiscal year 2023 was \$11.0 million.
-The revenues of the Group for the fiscal year ended 2023 was approximately US\$6.2 million.
+The projected revenues of the Group for fiscal year 2023 and the 6-month period ended June 30, 2024 were US\$11.0 million and US\$3.8 million respectively.
+The revenues of the Group for the fiscal year ended 2023 and half year ended June 30, 2024 were approximately US\$6.2 million and US\$3.8 million respectively.
 The Group did not meet its original 2023 revenue projection mainly due to a combination of several factors.
 Firstly, the merger with Genesis Unicorn Capital Corp, expected to strengthen the Group's financial standing, resulted in lower-than-expected proceeds due to unprecedented high redemptions.
 This unexpected outcome had a notable impact on the Group's revenue trajectory.
 Secondly, the Group faced challenges in meeting its funding requirement to enhance technologies and capacity, essential for effectively serving market needs.
 This limitation hindered the Group's ability to capitalize on growth and innovation opportunities, consequently affecting revenue generation.
 Furthermore, geopolitical tensions and market volatility presented additional obstacles to revenue generation efforts.
 Lower manufacturing activity, potentially influenced by these external factors, led to reduced waste from customers, impacting revenue streams.
 Lastly, unexpected waste management regulatory changes in Singapore posed operational challenges, particularly in the final quarter of the financial year.
 Adapting to these regulatory shifts proved to be a complex task, affecting operational efficiency.
-Therefore, there can be no assurance that the Group's actual financial results would meet the financial projections and there is a significant likelihood that the Group's management estimates that the impact of the lack of funds for capital investments may continue in the near future and therefore, the Group may not be able to meet its original revenue projections for 2024, 2025 and/or 2026.
-The Group has not updated its projections due to uncertainties surrounding recent developments, their future outcomes, and their impact on the Group's projections.
+Therefore, there can be no assurance that the Group's actual financial results would meet the financial projections and there is a significant likelihood that the Group's actual financial results over the time periods and under the scenarios covered by the projections would be materially different.
+At this time, the Group's management estimates that the impact of the lack of funds for capital investments may continue in the near future and therefore, the Group may not be able to meet its original revenue projections for 2024, 2025 an